octet-stream/form-data-encoder/readme.md

 ### `isFileLike(value) -> {boolean}`

-Check if given value is a File-ish object.
+Check if a value is File-ish object.

   - **{unknown}** value - a value to test

 ### `isFormDataLike(value) -> {boolean}`

-Check if is a FormData-ish object.
+Check if a value is FormData-ish object.

   - **{unknown}** value - a value to test